 - 1 medium carrot (100 g), peeled and chopped into small cubes

 - 250 ml milk

 - 30 g butter

-- Place all the vegetables in a medium pot, and add the water to cover.
-Mix in the crushed garlic and season with the salt.
+- Place all the vegetables in a medium pot, and add the salt and water to cover.
 Cover and bring to a boil over high heat.
 Reduce heat to medium-low and cook, covered, for about 30 minutes, or until the potatoes break easily when pierced with a knife, and carrots and celery are tender.

 - Remove the pot to the side, and using a stand mixer purée the vegetables in the pot.
 Add the milk and butter and continue pureeing for a few seconds.
-Return pot to the cooking ring and cook over medium-low heat for few minutes.
+Add black pepper and return pot to the cooking ring.
+Continue cooking over medium-low heat for few minutes.
 Add a bit of hot water if too thick, and adjust taste if required.
 Serve hot with a slice of rustic bread.